-Phase 1 of the South East Greenway will open to the public on the 25th July 2023 at 2pm.
-The 6km Rosbercon to Glenmore stretch – which takes in the Pink Rock area and the Rose Fitzgerald Kennedy Bridge – will be opened by Minister of State in the Department of Transport and the Department of the Environment, Climate & Communications.
-Jack Chambers.
+Phase 1 of the South East Greenway opened to the public on the 25th July 2023.
+The 6km, Rosbercon to Glenmore stretch – which takes in the Pink Rock area and the Rose Fitzgerald Kennedy Bridge – was opened by Minister of State in the Department of Transport and the Department of the Environment, Climate & Communications, Jack Chambers.

 The South East Greenway is a joint initiative of Wexford County Council, Kilkenny County Council and Waterford City & County Council, supported by the Department of Transport, Tourism and Sport.
 Once complete, the South East Greenway will be a spectacular 24 km off-road cycling and walking trail along an old railway line from the quays of Ireland’s oldest city to the Norman town of New Ross along the banks of the Barrow river.